 Are Free Checking Accounts Free?

-The fine print on just about all contracts is incredibly difficult to understand for consumers.
+The fine print on just about all contracts is challenging to understand for consumers.
 In the world of banking, it may be even more difficult to understand.
-Bell with Bankrate writes that on average, the disclosure forms (also known as the ‘fine print’) are about 44 pages long.
+Bell with Bankrate writes that the disclosure forms (also known as the ‘fine print’) are about 44 pages long on average.
 Make sure you weed through them and get to the bottom of what’s in them.
-Because hidden fees are frequently plugged into the disclosures section, specifically asking about any and all fees is crucial.
+Because hidden fees are frequently plugged into the disclosures section, asking about any fees is crucial.
 Looking for a banking institution that is more transparent with customers should be a top priority for potential customers.

 Check for Minimum Balances